Virtual Machine Technical Support

 When you are done using a Virtual Machine, you need to shut it down properly.
 This can be done in three ways:

 - Press the the shut down button found on the desktop, task bar, or task menu of the guest operating system

-- Open a terminal a type the command:
+- Open a terminal and type the command:

 sudo shutdown -h now